Gilbert Levine: Media coverage

 On television, Levine has been featured on many occasions, both as a news subject and in concert.
 In addition to his appearance on "Good Morning America," and his numerous performances on European television, the CBS newsmagazine 60 Minutes featured a profile of him titled "The Pope's Maestro".
 Other stories about him have been featured on such programs as CBS Evening News, CBS Sunday Morning (on which he was profiled by Eugenia Zukerman), ABC World News Tonight, Nightline (ABC), Larry King Live (CNN), and The Situation Room with Wolf Blitzer (CNN).
 He has appeared on National Public Radio on such programs as Symphony Cast, Performance Today, and All Things Considered.

 On January 14, 1992, Levine was interviewed by Studs Terkel on his WFMT (Chicago) nationally syndicated radio broadcast.
 Levine's recording of the Shostakovich Suite from The Golden Age, with the Krakow Philharmonic, was the featured work on that program.

 In 2009, TVN (Poland) broadcast a 30-minute biographical documentary on Levine entitled "The Pope’s Maestro".
 The film dealt with his life and career, from the arrival of his family in New York from Warsaw in the early years of the 20th Century, to his studies at The Juilliard School, his life and work in Kraków under communism, and his concerts for Pope John Paul II.

 Levine's memoir, The Pope’s Maestro, was published by Jossey-Bass, a Wiley Imprint, in October 2010, and in Polish translation in 2012 under the title Papieski Maestro by Wydawnictwo Świat Książki.
 Publishers Weekly wrote of The Pope's Maestro, "Not all books are worth writing; this one assuredly is, because it tells how peace can happen, one heart at a time."

-On April 25, 2014, Levine was the subject of the "Saturday Interview" in The Wall Street Journal.
+On April 25, 2014, he was the subject of the "Saturday Interview" in The Wall Street Journal.
 The article was written by Matthew Kaminski.

 In 2017, the Lewis Center for the Arts at Princeton University commissioned a video profile of Sir Gilbert Levine.
 The profile was produced by Angel Gardner and filmed and edited by Zohar Lavi-Hasson.